Welcoming and understanding confusion!

 Sometimes, questioning your intentions doesn’t get you to the crux of your confusion.
 In these cases, I’ve found that an elemental approach can be useful, because it can help you identify different aspects of yourself and discover if you’ve got an internal conflict that’s contributing to your confusion.

 In this elemental approach, the fire element is your visionary (or spiritual) capacity, the air element is your intellect, the water element is your emotions, and the earth element is your physical body.
 I’ll use a personal example to illustrate this approach:

 I was once offered a teaching gig on a cruise ship, which is not the way I want to work with people.
 However, I was absolutely doubled over with confusion about the job.
-I questioned my intentions and tried to get focused, but the confusion raged onward and I didn’t know what to do.
+I questioned my intentions and tried to get focused, but the confusion increased and I didn’t know what to do.

 My work then was to understand why I had a bodily lust for the cruise when no other part of me was interested at all (I desperately needed a vacation at the time), and to find better ways meet my needs.
 I said no to the cruise and took some time off, took hot baths, went to the river, and scheduled some massages, which made me very happy.

 Please note that I didn’t punish or ignore my bodily needs – nor did I allow any other part of myself to do so.
 My bodily needs were absolutely valid, but there were far better ways to meet my needs than teaching on that cruise.